gregwell/gregwell/README.md

 # Hi, I'm Grzegorz 👋

-On this page you will find the majority of self-development projects I have done over the past few years
+This page contains most of the projects I did in 2018-2022

 ## The complete list of my projects: